SamueLagunju/Crypto/README.md

     Crypto will process the input ASCII file one line at a time and will continue to process the input file until you reach the end of the file.

+# Files
+## .TXT
-## Encryption scheme ##
+### Encryption scheme
 The encryption scheme is applied to each character in the line:
 *   If the character is a **\<tab\>** (ASCII value 9) it will simply transform it into the output character sequence **TT**.
 *   The **carriage return** characters are **not encrypted** – they are left as is in the resultant output file.
 *   NOTE: The term “carriage return” in this document does not apply to any specific ASCII code.
-    It applies to the typical end-of-line character that exists in TEXT files within the Linux OS.
+    It applies to the typical end-of-line character that exists in TEXT files within the OS.
 *   If is not a tab or a carriage return character, then apply the encryption scheme in steps below
 *   Take the ASCII code for the input character and subtract a value of 16 from it.
 *   If the resulting outChar value is less than 32, then another step is taken: `outChar = (outChar – 32) + 144`